Anurella/new-grid-times/README.md

 Like the last few workshops, this is a React / styled-components application.

 This application is built using a **mobile-first methodology**.

+### Mission
 We're starting from a place of having almost-finished mobile styles; your mission is to add that last bit of polish on mobile, and then implement the tablet/laptop layouts specified in the designs.

 Some design tokens, including colors, fonts, and media queries have been provided in `src/constants.js`.
 The colors and fonts have also been applied as global CSS variables in `src/components/GlobalStyles`.